 In addition to the series Eligibility Scrutineers, eligibility may be checked by a member of the Motorsport UK Technical Commission, as listed in the Motorsport UK Officials' Yearbook Appendix 5(d).

 10 Drivers Briefings

-Drivers briefings will be done by pre-recorded videos, or by written briefing notes
+Drivers briefings will be done by written briefing presentation and in-person.